chriskaliX/Emergency-check/README.md

 ## Difference

-- Pure python，No Linux command used
+- Pure python3,No Linux command used
 - some differences between file check
 - delete some plugins